 Update the following paragraph:

-An SCP may redirect an HTTP request towards a different SCP by sending a 307 Temporary Redirect or 308 Permanent Redirect response to the HTTP client including a ProblemDetails data structure with the cause attribute set to "SCP_REDIRECTION" and with the targetSCP attribute indicating the apiRoot of the SCP towards which the request is redirected.
+An SCP may redirect an HTTP request towards a different SCP by sending a 307 Temporary Redirect or 308 Permanent Redirect response to the HTTP client including a RedirectResponse (see TS 29.571 [xx]) data structure with the cause attribute set to "SCP_REDIRECTION" and with the targetSCP attribute indicating the apiRoot of the SCP towards which the request is redirected.
 The HTTP client should then send the HTTP request towards the target NF service instance using the SCP indicated in the response.

 (Alternatively, it may be considered if it is preferable to avoid mentioning any specific JSON data type at all, in such paragraph, and simply refer to the JSON object, and its attributes, that should be expected in the response body)